Force over Distance: Chapter 50

 “You learn Ancient then.
 One day.
 Four hours awake only.
 Also?
 Very tired.
 You do something.
 Not explained.”
 Rush narrowed his eyes.

-“Okay,” Young said dropping his head down to rest on Rush’s shoulder.
-“You have a point there, I suppose.”
+“Yeah.”
+Young rested his head on Rush’s shoulder.
+“You’ve got a point there.”

 “Staying?”
 Rush breathed.